Plutora Blog - Agile Release Management, Business Intelligence, Release Management, Value Stream Management

 The second way to improve your value stream is to improve specific processes.
 For example, let’s go back to the restaurant scenario.
 Your vegetable prep is taking too long, so you delay parts of it to service time.
 This cascades to higher staffing requirements and more time pressure during service.
 You can improve just the vegetable prep by buying a new tool to make that one process more efficient, or you can source pre-prepped vegetables.
 You’ll need to consider adapting other processes around it, but on a much smaller and more targeted scale.

 How do you know what processes to improve?
-By using value stream mapping to find your bottlenecks, as described below.
+By using value stream mapping and value stream management to find your bottlenecks, as described below.

 Visualizing Your Value Stream